 By 1908 some of the guns firing on these ranges weighed up to five tons and fired shells weighing up to 280lbs over a distance of 5000 yards.
 The extreme limit of their range being 11,500 yards.

 In August 1908 a number of officers from the School of Gunnery, Shoeburyness, arrived in Rhayader for an exhibition of firing with six inch howitzers.
 Shells of 280lb weight were fired and the flight of these could be followed from the gun muzzle until explosion.
 On the 5th of the month three batteries were in operation simultaneously firing with large 9.45 calibre guns, 120 rounds were fired at distances ranging from 2,500 to 5,000 yards.

-At around this time the first artillery shoot orchestrated from an aeroplane was conducted here.
+At around this time the first artillery shoot orchestrated from an observation balloon was conducted here.

 After the declaration of war on 4th August 1914 the troops training on the Elan Valley hills were immediately withdrawn for embarkation to France.

-After the war a memorial to the Special Constables from Birmingham who had guarded the treatment works from July 1917 till November 1918 was built after money was raised by subscription, and a water spout and drinking trough was built at Abernant, some 100yds above the Caban dam.
+After the war a memorial to the Special Constables from Birmingham who had guarded the treatment works from July 1917 until November 1918 was built after money was raised by subscription, and a water spout and drinking trough was built at Abernant, some 100yds above Caban Coch Dam.